CloudLabsAI-Azure/Github-Copilot/Labfiles/Getting-Started.md

 ### Estimated Duration: 10 minutes

-## Exercises Overview
+## Overview

-GitHub Copilot, powered by OpenAI Codex, speeds up coding by providing contextual suggestions in various editors, while GitHub Codespaces offers consistent, cloud-hosted development environments.
-This lab examines how AI enhances JavaScript coding with real-time completions, bug detection, and optimizations.
-GitHub Copilot supports languages like Python, JavaScript, and Ruby, assisting with database queries and auto-generating comments and documentation.
-GitHub Copilot Chat integrates coding assistance directly within IDEs, offering code suggestions, explanations, and bug fixes.
-It enhances Java coding in IntelliJ with intelligent suggestions and auto-completion, boosting productivity and code quality.
-Accessibility Insights for Web ensures web content is inclusive and accessible.
-For machine learning, GitHub Copilot aids in tasks like data preprocessing and model building.
-You'll also use GitHub Copilot to build a mini game, refining your Python skills in console app development.
+The purpose of this lab is to explore how AI tools like GitHub Copilot and GitHub Codespaces enhance the development process.
+By providing contextual suggestions and creating consistent, cloud-hosted development environments, these tools streamline coding and improve efficiency.
+The lab focuses on various features and applications of GitHub Copilot, demonstrating how it can assist with real-time code completions, bug detection, and optimizations across different programming languages and development tasks.

+The utilized technical specifications are as follows:

+   1. **Tools Used**: GitHub Copilot, GitHub Codespaces, GitHub Copilot Chat, Accessibility Insights for Web
+   1. **Supported Programming Languages**: Python, JavaScript, Ruby, Java
+   1. **Compatible Editors/IDEs**: Visual Studio Code, IntelliJ

+Here are the exercises you will be performing in this lab:

 - Exercise 1: Leverage Codespaces with VS Code for Copilot
 - Exercise 2: Exploring AI-Driven Code Suggestions in JavaScript